-One of the biggest projects we’ve taken on recently is this truly epic custom Dwarf beard and wig for James to wear to ALEP in Shaker Village, KY.
+One of the biggest projects we’ve taken on is this truly epic custom Dwarf beard and wig for our client to wear to ALEP in Shaker Village, KY.
 We wanted the wig and beard to be large and intricate and awesome, worthy of the famous Dwarves in the Hobbit and the Lord of the Rings.

 How did we put this enormous and epic wig and beard together?
 We started with a giant pile of hair – hair for the wig and beard and long swathes of hair for the big braids.
 The wig is made from a variety of fibers, both synthetic and human hairs, in several red and brown shades.

 Once the hair was sorted and blended, the wig and beard foundation were pieced on tracing and templates of the client’s head and face.
 The wig and beard were built just like any other custom pieces, albeit rather thicker to ensure good, sturdy braids.
 Some portions are built with strips of wefted hair, to get the length and volume, and the tops and hairlines are all hand-knotted in order to look natural and realistic.